get-smooth/crypto-lib/doc/eips/rip-b4.md

 ## Test Cases

 ## Reference Implementation

-Implementation of the `ecMulmuladd` precompiled contract is provided as a progressive precompile.
-A king of the hill contest is organized to challenge the provided implementation.
+Implementation of the `ecMulmuladdB4` precompiled contract is provided as a progressive precompile.
+Current costs is 160K.

 ## Security Considerations